Mood-Stabilizers-Application/Mood-Stabilizers/README.md

 2. run this command in the terminal : mkdir data
 3. extract  the data inside folder data

-### How to run this Application

-1. Run this command in the terminal: python MoodStablizer/first_page.py

 ### Run the tests